 Luis Ye Fung has been a Galante Fellow since the summer of 2020.
-This May Luis will graduate from Northeastern with his bachelor’s degree in Industrial Engineering and master’s degree in Engineering Management.
+This May, Fung will graduate from Northeastern with his bachelor’s degree in Industrial Engineering and master’s degree in Engineering Management.

 While at Northeastern he had the chance to study abroad in Hong Kong and spend a summer in Taiwan as part of Northeastern’s Dialogue of Civilizations program.
 Traveling around the world and learning about different cultures is very enjoyable to him, and he had wonderful experiences on each trip and highly recommends global experiences to other students.

 It was after Fung returned from his Dialogue of Civilizations program focused on industrial engineering in Taiwan that he decided to apply to the Galante Engineering Business Program.
 Many of the other students on this Dialogue were a part of Galante and shared their experience in the program with Luis.
 After hearing from those students, Fung says “I knew I wanted to be part of it to develop my leadership skills and surround myself with talented individuals.”

 Since joining, Fung has found the speaker events to be his favorite.
 One event in particular that he really liked was the Online Communication workshop with David Marino.
 He appreciated how helpful it was for navigating the virtual world.